deep-bi/druid-ip-range-filter/README.md

 * `type`: should be `ip_fixed_range` as type.
 * `dimension`: Specifies the dimension (column) holding the IP address to be filtered.
 * `ranges`: Defines the IP ranges set which can contain both IPv4 and IPv6.
-* `ignoreInvalidAddress`: When set true, invalid addresses will be ignored (default: false).

 ---